CyVerse-learning-materials/ag2pi-intro-to-computation-workshop/step1.rst

    * ``own`` permissions allows the user to modify the file and folder **and the ability to create and delete**

-   Type in 'Public User' -- adding this user will share the directory with all other CyVerse users.
+   Type in 'Public User' -- adding this user will share the directory with all other CyVerse users when they are authenticated.

    Type in 'Anonymous User' -- adding this user will share the directory with the open internet (it will become visible on the internet via `https://data.cyverse.org/dav-anon/ <https://data.cyverse.org/dav-anon/>`_

-**5.** Look into the Community Data folder
+**6.** Look into the Community Data folder

    These are public folders that have been 'shared' with all CyVerse users or with the open internet (via the Anonymous User group):